 Some patients develop small bony growths called tori along the upper or lower jaw.
 They are non-cancerous growths that don’t often cause pain or discomfort.
 However, these growths can lead to oral hygiene issues due to becoming challenging to clean the surrounding teeth and gums.

 At Empire Dental Associates, we specialize in providing solutions for our patients, including removing upper and lower tori.
 Our talented oral surgery team can eliminate any discomfort while wearing dentures or other dental appliances.
-Let our experienced team guide you in improving your oral health.
+Let our experienced team guide you with a treatment plan for dental tori.

 Why Your Tori Should Get Removed

-The primary reason patients get their tori removed is to make maintaining their oral hygiene easier.
-Removing these bony growths can help prevent tooth decay and gum disease.
-However, some patients want relief from the pain and discomfort caused by the additional structures in their mouths.
-Removing tori can also create a smoother surface along the jawline, making it more comfortable to wear dental appliances.
+The primary reason patients have a tori removed is to make create a better fit for dental appliances such as a dental prosthesis, and full or partial dentures.
+Removing tori can create a smoother surface along the jawline, making it more comfortable to wear these dental appliances.

 Tori Removal Process